My contact information

 Our first unit is Narrative Writing.
 Student will learn how to write about small moments.
 Small moments are tiny windows of time.
 For example, maybe you went to Disneyland.
 A small moment would be explaining one part of the trip.
 An example would be picking one moment like a ride, or eating an ice cream, or the airplane trip rather than a long list of all activities.
 I like to explain to the kids that it is like painting a picture of a certain small moment rather than writing a newspaper report about the whole trip.
 Please brainstorm with your student about all the different things they can write about.
 The more ideas they have, the easier it is.
 Practice talking about small moments at the dinner table.
 It's fun and challenging to try to stick to one topic.

 The curriculum is based on instructional practices and strategies that help students understand math in a way that will prepare them for the demands of college and future careers.
 Eureka Math is organized into units of study called Modules.
 Each Module consists of daily lessons that include fluency, concept development, and practice problem sets.
 Fluency practice helps students develop the speed and accuracy that will allow them to solve complex problems efficiently.
 During concept development, students are engaged in learning new math topics, and the practice problem sets allow students to apply the new learning.
-Eureka lessons are easily customizable to allow teachers to meet the varying needs of their students.
+Eureka lessons are easily customized to allow teachers to meet the varying needs of their students.
 Eureka Math provides resources that will help you support your child at home.

 Issaquah School district uses the gradual release model in our balanced literacy curriculum.
 Our curriculum emphasizes instruction that helps students become independent and capable thinkers/problem solvers.
 You will often here the expression “I do, we do, you do” to explain the process.
 A teacher starts by modeling a skill and gradually releases students to learn to practice it on their own.
 Teachers are then able to guide small groups of students who have similar reading abilities to gain specific skills and strategies, which can improve their reading development.
 The Issaquah adopted curriculum is Making Meaning.